-St Stephens Pastoral Leader / SENDCo is Mrs Bartlett.
-The Pastoral Team is comprised of Miss Taylor - Head of School, Mrs. Paul - Safeguarding / Attendance Officer, Mrs Baxter - Parent Support Advisor and Mrs Spence - Pastoral Support Worker.
-Members of the team meet on a weekly basis to discuss individual pupils causing concern, and to share and agree appropriate strategies.
+St Stephens Pastoral Team is comprised of Mrs Furber - Head Teacher, Mrs Bartlett - SENDCo, Mrs. Paul - Safeguarding / Attendance Officer, Mrs Baxter - Parent Support.
+Key members of the team meet on a regular basis to discuss individual pupils causing concern, and to share and agree appropriate strategies.
 This is then reported back to the appropriate staff and when appropriate, the parents of the child.